 If you’re looking for a device for an elderly relative or a technophobe then you’ll find some specialist offerings on Android, but they tend to scale down what’s possible.
-Manufacturers like Samsung also include options like “Easy mode” which make the interface bigger and simplify the whole experience, or you can opt for a third-party app to do the same.
-There are lots of good apps aimed at the elderly on Android and iOS.
+Manufacturers like Samsung also include options like “Easy mode,” which makes the interface bigger and simplifies the whole experience, or you can opt for a third-party app to do the same.
+There are lots of good apps aimed at the elderly on Android and iOS, regardless.

 Ultimately, iOS is simpler and easier to use in some important ways.
 It’s uniform across all iOS devices, whereas Android is slightly different on devices from different manufacturers.
 We also think iOS is less cluttered and more streamlined than most Android phones, although Google’s stock Android is every bit as elegant and accessible.

 While Android has come a long way from the old days, it’s still not as accessible as iOS’s very simple interface. iOS wins here.